From April 6, 2017, savers can invest £20,000 in their ISA, whether they want to put the full amount in either stocks and shares or cash.

 Those who want access to their money and don’t want to put their faith in the stock market will remain loyal to the cash ISA.

-But that’s not to say you shouldn’t use your allowance.
+Interest rates are at record lows, but that’s not to say you shouldn’t use your allowance.
 If you don’t use it each tax year, you lose it forever.

 While this may not seem to be a great loss right now, it would mean a reduced lump sum available to earn tax-free interest in the future.